Skip to Main Content

 Searching for different endings / spellings of the same word

-• Plural versions: SPORTDiscus automatically searches for both the singular and plural versions of a word in singular form, so if you enter footballer it will also search for footballlers
+• Plural versions: the database automatically searches for both the singular and plural versions of a word in singular form, so if you enter corporation it also searches for corporations

-• Truncation: sometimes you can increase the number of your results by entering an asterisk at the end of the stem of a word e.g. if you just enter motivat*, SPORTDiscus searches for these:
+• Truncation: sometimes you can increase the number of your results by entering an asterisk at the end of the stem of a word e.g. if you just enter motivat*, the database searches for these:

 motivates